 Belfast has the lowest taxi fares in the UK (Marbles.com, 2017), so you can afford door-to-door travel after dark (did you hear that, mum?).

 All major UK cities are within an hour's flying time and London is just 50 minutes by air.
-What’s more, there are direct flights from Belfast to 58 global destinations (Tourism NI Winter 2015/16).
+What’s more, there are direct flights from Belfast to 70 global destinations.

-Northern Ireland is in the midst of a food revolution and Belfast was recently voted one of National Geographic’s ‘Places to Travel for Food’ (2016).
+Northern Ireland is in the midst of a food revolution and Belfast and has been named the world’s best food destination (International Travel and Tourism Awards, 2018)

 If your mum can’t take comfort in that, your gran definitely will.